Spirit Airlines Inc (SAVE) Shares Down Despite Recent Market Volatility - News Heater

 Simply click here to receive it.

-The average price estimated by analysts for SAVE is $17.94, which is $4.76 above than the current price.
-The public float for SAVE is 108.15M, and at present, short sellers hold a 8.37% of that float.
-The average trading volume of SAVE on October 16, 2023 was 1.60M shares.
+The average price point forecasted by analysts for Spirit Airlines Inc (SAVE) is $17.94, which is $4.43 above the current market price.
+The public float for SAVE is 108.15M, and currently, short sellers hold a 8.37% ratio of that float.
+The average trading volume of SAVE on October 20, 2023 was 1.67M shares.

 SAVE’s Market Performance

-SAVE stock saw a decrease of -4.21% in the past week, with a monthly decline of -3.39% and a quarterly a decrease of -11.76%.
-The volatility ratio for the week is 3.47%, and the volatility levels for the last 30 days are 3.37% for Spirit Airlines Inc (SAVE).
-The simple moving average for the past 20 days is -2.05% for SAVE’s stock, with a -5.68% simple moving average for the past 200 days.
+SAVE stock saw an increase of 1.12% in the past week, with a monthly gain of 5.82% and a quarterly increase of -12.50%.
+The volatility ratio for the week is 2.74%, and the volatility levels for the last 30 days are 2.96% for Spirit Airlines Inc (SAVE).
+The simple moving average for the past 20 days is -0.76% for SAVE’s stock, with a -3.48% simple moving average for the past 200 days.

 Analysts’ Opinion of SAVE